JesseVarGar/CMPS-3240-Hello-ARM/README.md

 Most of the instructions in today's lab will operate on registers.

 The second concept we will cover is the idea that your program is a *user process*.
-It runs some commands, etc. However, there are some situations, such as I/O or the completion of the program, where your process will have to get the help of the &supervisor process* (OS) to accomplish a goal.
+It runs some commands, etc. However, there are some situations, such as I/O or the completion of the program, where your process will have to get the help of the *supervisor process* (OS) to accomplish a goal.
 This handoff is called a syscall, where you program temporally hands off control to the supervisor.
 You can think of this as a sort of function call that you would see in a higher-level language.

 ## Approach